-Posting this on my blog is my annual tribute to him.
+Posting this on here is my annual tribute to him.

 The call you dread and fear and never expect comes.
 It’s mom.
 “Joann, your father died this morning.
 Please come home as soon as you can.
 I need you.”

 Like an arrow out of no-where, somewhere, it hits first the head, then the heart, and slowly the pain sinks into your bones.

 One day you’re relaxing on the beach, washing off the stress of a difficult term, and 24 hours later you’re wandering in a daze around international airports—Phuket, Bangkok, Narita—all jammed with people, and yet feeling so incredibly alone.

 The words keep shouting in your soul.
 “Joann, your father has died,” slamming against your bones and your organs and your skin like a bullet ricocheting around a steel cavern.
 You try to drive them away with polite conversation, with reading, with hymn-singing, hoping against hope that driving the words away will drive the reality away as well.

 But then the words and reality force their way back and the pain starts again.

 “Joann, your precious father stepped into glory this morning.”

 “Joann, your wonderful father went home to be with his Savior.”

 With every fiber of my being I believe these words, but don’t want to believe them at the same time.
 He was a precious father, but now he is lost in wonder, love and grace in the presence of Jesus.